 The majority of modern Balinese (around 80%) are of Javanese Majapahit descent, while only around 20% are native Balinese (called the Bali Aga people, residing in the highlands of central Bali).
 The Balinese people develop a new form of Hinduism: a syncretism of Javanese Hindu and local Balinese animistic belief.
-Bali also hosts numerous beautiful temples dedicated to the Hindu Lords.
+Bali also hosts numerous beautiful temples dedicated to the Hindu Gods.

 Pura Besakih, the Mother Temple

 Of the many famous temples in Bali is the Pura Besakih temple.
 The name Besakih comes from the word “Besuki”, derived from the word “Vasuki” or “Wasuki” which means salvation in classical Sanskrit.
 Whereas, in the Samudra Manthan, the same name “Besuki” in fact refers to the “Vasuki Naga”, who inhabited Gunung Agung, the main volcano in Bali.

 Located at an altitude of 900 meters on the slopes of the Gunung Agung’s highest peak and the main volcano of Bali, Pura Besakih is believed to be the abode of the gods and located.
 It is built in the village of Besakih, in the eastern part of Bali.